learnable-content/wordpress-base-theme-course/README.md

 # Custom Post Type Templates

-Custom post types are a way for you to interact and build out the administration area.
-When you create a custom post each custom post type will have it's own sets of theme files that are available to us.
+Post types are the life line of WordPress.
+Everythign in the database that exists is a post type.
+A blog is a "post" post type.
+A page is a "page" post type.
+Images are considered "attachment" post types.
+The cool thing about WordPress is that we can create our own custom post types that are associated with any section we would need to separate in our websites.
+When you create a custom post each custom post type will have it's own set of theme files that are available to us.
+We we also be adding a separate area in the admin area to manage this post type.

 ## archive-custom_post_type_name.php